Douglas MacArthur High School (San Antonio): Extracurricular activities

-The Boys Cross Country team placed second behind Churchill in the district cross country meet on November 1, 2008.
-One runner from MacArthur placed third in the individual division at the District meet.
+The boys' cross country team placed second behind Churchill in the district cross country meet on November 1, 2008.
+One runner from MacArthur placed third in the individual division at the district meet.
 The team finished in 14th place in the Region IV-Meet.
-Also one female runner the cross- country team qualified in the top 10 individual division to qualify for the Region IV meet on November 1, 2008.
+One runner from the cross-country team qualified in the top 10 individual division to qualify for the Region IV meet on November 1, 2008.

-MacArthur High School also has a very active fine arts program with one of the highlights being the Marching Band known as "the Big Blue Marching Machine".
+MacArthur High School also has a very active fine arts program, including the marching band, known as "the Big Blue Marching Machine".
 The MacArthur marching band has stood for excellence for over 37 years.
 The band has a 27-year record of Superior UIL Sweepstake Awards in marching, concert and sight-reading.
 The band has been winners of major music contests in Texas, Florida, and California.
 The band won two State Marching Band Championships in Class 5A, one in 1985, and the other in 1986.
 In addition, the theater department at MacArthur High School has been outstanding for many years, and won the UIL One Act Theater competition for many years, under the leadership of Charles Jeffries, Luis Munoz, Jerry Knight, and Molly Risso.
 In 2014, the MacArthur OAP was the only school in NEISD to compete in the state UIL competition, finishing fourth in the state.
 MacArthur Theater was under the direction of Dean Whitus and Casey O'Bryant.
 In 2015, under the direction of Dean Whitus and Margaret Tonra, MacArthur was the only NEISD school to make it into the Area competition, and finished in third place and alternate for state competition.